historic-trails/website/sites/walnut-creek-crossing.md

 %}

 Allison and Boothe ran such a sucessessful post that they and the Walnut Creek Crossing became quite famous amoungst travelers.
 >“Mr. Wm.
 Allison and Booth, known as famed prairie men, have determined to make a settlement at Walnut Creek on the Santa Fe road.” [^2].

 Allison is said to have had only one arm [^7], which raises questions on whether he was born that way or overcame remedial surgery.
-Allison and his partner Boothe were known for their prominent trading site.
-The post specialized in wolf killing and fur trading, as well as selling essentials to wagon travelers.
+Allison and Boothe had the lofty idea of interacting and selling items to Native Americans.
+The Kiowas called the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5] The post specialized in wolf killing and fur trading, as well as selling essentials to wagon travelers.

 ## Conflict